y78078/Linux_command_tool/enable_canbus.md

-$ sudo ip link set can0 type can bitrate 250000
+$ sudo ip link set can0 up type can bitrate 250000

-$ sudo ip link set up can0

 $ candump can0